 Session description protocol (SDP) messages are used to describe multimedia sessions for the purposes of session announcement, session invitation, and other forms of multimedia session initiation.
-SDP descriptions is used in [RFC 3261].
-This section describes the required specification of the codec in SDP, and the required mapping of the SDP description into flowspecs.
+This section describes the required specification for each codec in SDP, and the required mapping of the SDP description into flowspecs.